 IPSAS - First-Time Adoption, Transition and Implementation (2 days)

-Entities that elect to adopt IPSAS accruals basis of accounting face a number of challenges.
-While the technical challenge of applying all relevant IPSAS should not be underestimated, just as important are making the right choices over accounting policies to select; whether and how to use the optional transitional provisions in IPSAS; managing stakeholders; data gathering; ensuring systems and processes are adequate and managing the overall transition project.
+Entities that adopt accrual basis IPSAS face many challenges.
+While the technical challenge of applying all relevant IPSAS should not be underestimated, it is equally important to make the right choices over accounting policies; whether and how to use the optional transitional provisions in IPSAS 33; managing the expectations of stakeholders; data gathering; ensuring systems and processes are adequate and managing the overall transition project.

-Using real-world examples and case studies, this two-day course provides a comprehensive look at the complex issues facing first-time adopters of accrual based IPSAS, whether transitioning from the Cash Basis IPSAS or from local accruals-based accounting frameworks.
-Coverage includes the current transitional provisions in IPSAS, IPSAS 33 and guidance on setting up the conversion project, with application demonstrated via practical case studies and examples.
+Using real-world examples and case studies, this two-day course provides a comprehensive look at the complex issues facing first-time adopters of accrual based IPSAS, whether transitioning from Cash Basis IPSAS or from local accounting frameworks.
+Coverage includes guidance on setting up the conversion project, with application demonstrated via practical case studies and examples.

 This practical program includes discussion of real-world experiences in transitioning to IPSAS and answers to implementation questions.
 Strategies and guidance for establishing IPSAS accounting policies are also discussed.